How to share your data room without losing control of your documents

 Before you send that link, run through this.
 It takes five minutes and saves real problems later.

 Not every item applies to every situation.
 Sharing your pitch deck with a warm intro?
 You might skip NDA gating.
-Sharing your full cap table and IP assignments with a lead investor in active diligence?
+Sharing your full cap table and IP assignments with a lead party in active diligence?
 Check everything.

 Once your link is live, the analytics are where you start making smarter decisions about your raise.